stellar/slingshot/zkvm/spec/ZkVM.md

 Multiplies two [expressions](#expression-type) producing another [expression](#expression-type) representing the result of multiplication.

-This performs an optimization: if one of the expressions `ex1` or `ex2` contains only one term and this term is for the variable representing the R1CS constant `1` (in other words, the statement is a cleartext constant), then the other expression is multiplied by that constant in-place without allocating a multiplier in the [constraint system](#constraint-system).
+This performs a _guaranteed optimization_: if one of the expressions `ex1` or `ex2` contains only one term and this term is for the variable representing the R1CS constant `1` (in other words, the statement is a cleartext constant), then the other expression is multiplied by that constant in-place without allocating a multiplier in the [constraint system](#constraint-system).

+This optimization is _guaranteed_ because it affects the state of the constraint system: not performing it would make the existing proofs invalid.

 1. Pops two [expressions](#expression-type) `ex2`, then `ex1`.
-2. If any of `ex1` or `ex2` is a [detached variable](#variable-type), that variable is attached to the constraint system.
-3. If either `ex1` or `ex2` is a [constant expression](#constant-expression):
+2. If either `ex1` or `ex2` is a [constant expression](#constant-expression):
     1. The other expression is multiplied in place by the scalar from that expression.
     2. The resulting expression is pushed to the stack.
-4. Otherwise:
+3. Otherwise:
     1. Creates a multiplier in the constraint system.
     2. Constrains the left wire to `ex1`, and the right wire to `ex2`.
     3. Creates an [expression](#expression-type) `ex3` with the output wire in its single term.